 The Importance of Hydration For Removal Of waste

-The Pumping Mechanism
+The Pump Mechanism

 Valves, Veins and Deep Vein Thrombosis

 The venous system operates in only one direction (back to the heart) due to a series of valves along the length of the vessels.
 When we are immobile, even sitting at our desks for long periods, we slow our blood flow which we call venous stasis.
 One serious problem that can arise from venous stasis and lack of movement is a deep vein thrombosis (DVT) which is essentially a blockage caused by pooling and clotting of blood between the valves.
-You may have heard of DVT in relation to long-haul flights and many of us are aware of preventative methods such as compression stockings and, most importantly, regularly moving about the cabin to keep the blood circulating, but why is it we don’t take the same advice when we are at work all day?
+You may have heard of DVT in relation to long-haul flights, and many of us are aware of preventative methods such as compression stockings and, most importantly, regularly moving about the cabin to keep the blood circulating, but why is it we don’t take the same advice when we are at work all day?